 A collection of webinars by the World Bank on water supply and sanitation.
 Scroll down to find webinars by the UN Special Rapporteur to the Human Right to Water and Sanitation on The Right to Water and Sanitation and by Andrew Trevitt and Rolf Luyendijk (UNICEF) on WASH and Equity

-Authors: Val Curtis and Sandy Cairncross.
-We set out to determine the impact of washing hands with soap on the risk of diarrhoeal diseases in the community with a systematic review with random effects metaanalysis.
+Curtis, V. & Cairncross, S. (2003).
+The Lancet.
+The study set out to determine the impact of washing hands with soap on the risk of diarrhoeal diseases in the community with a systematic review with random effects metaanalysis.

-Authors: Kamal Kar and Katherine Pasteur.
+Kar, K. & Pasteur, K. (2005).
+Institute of Development Studies England.
 Community Led Total Sanitation, or CLTS, is an approach which facilitates a process of empowering local communities to stop open defecation and to build and use latrines without the support of any external hardware subsidy.